TheRedP4nther/theredp4nther.github.io/_pages/index.md

 ## About Me

-Hi, I’m TheRedP4nther, a cybersecurity researcher and pentester focused on offensive security, web exploitation, privilege escalation, and Active Directory.
+Hi, I’m **Lois del Río Somoza**, known online as **TheRedP4nther**.
+I’m a cybersecurity researcher and penetration tester focused on **Web & API security, offensive security, privilege escalation, and Active Directory**.

-I’m OSCP+ and eJPT certified, with hands-on experience from solving 200+ Hack The Box machines and researching real-world vulnerabilities.
-I enjoy building scripts in Bash and Python to automate security workflows and to better understand vulnerabilities, techniques, and how everything fits together.
+I’m **OSCP+ and eJPT certified**, with hands-on experience from solving **200+ Hack The Box machines** and researching real-world vulnerabilities.
+Through **Bugcrowd**, I’ve had **25+ Web/API vulnerabilities validated across public and private programs**, primarily involving access control, authentication, and sensitive data exposure.

+I also enjoy building scripts in Bash and Python to automate security workflows and to better understand vulnerabilities, techniques, and how everything fits together.

 ## Purpose